top of page

 Her first release was the Gospel-flavoured We’re Gonna Stand Upon The Mountain backed with the Cole Porter penned So In Love.
 Annette’s second 45 was a great cover of Wanda Jackson’s Whirlpool and her third single is a fine version of the American jazz/pop classic Lazy River which features an excellent brass arrangement.
 The songs Annette recorded were not the standard teenage love songs but are what has been termed “Sophisticated Pop” and aimed at a more adult audience.
 This may have been the reason why none of Annette’s singles were Top 40 hits.

 Annette made a number of appearances on the popular teenage music program, ‘The Go!!
 Show’ and there is Youtube footage of her performing some of the hits of the day.
 These include Secret Love, Who Am I and I Couldn’t Live Without Your Love.
 Annette has a strong voice, and she delivers these songs with confidence.
 The young singer was also included on the W&G compilation album, “Our Favorite Kinda’ People Vol.2” alongside fellow W&G/In artists including The Loved Ones, Merv Benton and Margie Bayes.
+During 1968 and 1969 Annette also appeared on the popular variety TV show 'In Melbourne Tonight'.

 There is nothing else known about Annette Steele from this point on which is a shame because she was such a talented performer who should have gone on to a long and successful career.